athina1/pymdsetup/README.md

 (We are assuming that you are installing Pymdsetup in your home directory `cd ~`)

-1. Install CMAKE and GNUPLOT:
+1. Install CMAKE, GNUPLOT and PIP:

     ```bash
     sudo apt-get -y install git vim htop cmake gnuplot python-pip